8 Ways to Prepare for Your Next Tour

 1. Start Budgeting & Reserving Early

 • Plan Your Finances: Draft a detailed budget that includes travel, accommodation, food, and equipment rentals (plus a little buffer for those inevitable surprises).
+This will help you see the big picture.
 Factor in rising costs due to inflation and possible last-minute changes.
+Communicate this early and often to avoid surprises/

 • Reserve in Advance: Trucks, vans, buses—whatever you’re using for transportation—often get booked 6 months in advance, especially during peak touring seasons.
 Reserving early not only guarantees availability but can also lock in better rates before prices spike.